Extremely low-bitrate Image Compression Semantically Disentangled by LMMs from a Human Perception Perspective: Experiment

 \subsection{Ablation Study}

 We conducted an ablation study to evaluate the contribution of different semantically encoding components within SEDIC, as shown in Table \ref{table:ablation}.
-These components are designated as: 1) number of objects, 2) Overall Description of the image $Text_{all}$, 3) extremely compressed reference image $\tilde{I}_0$, and 4) object description length $l_d$ and overall description length $l_{all}$.
+These components are designated as: 1) number of objects $J$, 2) Overall Description of the image $Text_{all}$, 3) extremely compressed reference image $\tilde{I}_0$, and 4) object description word length $l_d$ and overall description word length $l_{all}$.
 The results indicate that the extremely compressed reference image is the most essential component.
 Absence of the extremely compressed reference image brings dramatic perception quality degradation (Line 6 vs 7).
-Furthermore, the perception quality is incrementally improved by increasing the number of objects to restore the object-level semantic details upon the reference image, demonstrating the effectiveness of our object-level semantic compression (from Line3 to 5).
-Additionally, the Overall Description also brings overall perception quality improvement during the decoding process.
-The word lengths of object descriptions $ l_d $ and overall descriptions $l_{all}$ have a slight impact on the results (Line3 vs 2).
-In summary, all of the encoding components in our proposed SEDIC make contributions to the ultimately satisfying perception performance.
+Perceptual quality improves with more restored objects, highlighting the effectiveness of object-level semantic compression (Line~3~$\rightarrow$~5).
+Additionally, the Overall Description also brings overall perception quality improvement during the decoding process (Line 3 vs 2).
+The word lengths of object descriptions $ l_d $ and overall descriptions $l_{all}$ have a slight impact on the results (Line6 vs Lines 8,9 ).